...

 A control valve is a device used to regulate fluid flow, pressure, and level.
 It receives signals from the control system and changes the valve opening to accurately control the flow of the medium.
 The control valve has the characteristics of high sensitivity, high precision and fast response, and can maintain stable performance under various working conditions.
 Its structural design is precise and often made of corrosion-resistant materials to ensure long-term reliable operation.

-Control valves should always be in the what position1
+Control valves should always be in the what position

 Control Valve Types